Aircraft & UAVs

 OV-10 Bronco

-The OV-10 Bronco is a U.S.-designed twin-turboprop light attack and observation aircraft built for short-field counterinsurgency, forward air control, armed reconnaissance, and limited ground attack.
-Philippine Air Force Broncos remained useful in Marawi because they could deliver bombs in close support of troops fighting through dense urban terrain.
+The OV-10 Bronco is a U.S.-designed twin-turboprop light attack and observation aircraft built around short-field counterinsurgency, forward air control, armed reconnaissance, and limited ground attack.
+It served with U.S. forces in Vietnam and Desert Storm, reappeared in a 2015 counter-ISIS light-attack trial, and remained useful to the Philippine Air Force at Marawi because it could deliver bombs in close support of troops fighting through dense urban terrain.

 Philippine government forces